Table of contents

 Introduction

 An alternative for DES was needed as it characterizes itself with a small key size.
 Advanced Encryption Standard came into existence to enhance the computational efficiency of symmetric encryption algorithms.
+In this article, we will discuss how AES works and its applications.

 Operations of Advanced Encryption Standard

 Unlike Data Encryption Standard, Advanced Encryption Standard is an iterative Cipher.
-The algorithm comprises of interconnected operations.
+The algorithm comprises interconnected operations.
 The corresponding functions include replacing inputs with some outputs and permutating other bits.

 Hence, Advanced Encryption Standard performs operations on 128 bits of a plain text equivalent to 16 bytes.
 The representation of 16 bytes is along with the matrix of four rows and four columns.